Improve resiliency and reliability

 Transit Operations and Management: Automated Fare Collection Integrate X additional modes/services into automated fare collection system by Y years.

-Architecture Use
+Architecture and Standard Use

 Like the goals, the transportation objectives of the region should be a driving input for the regional ITS architecture.
 By connecting the objectives with the architecture, transportation planners can easily identify the portion of the integrated regional transportation system that supports each objective.
 Conversely, ITS architectures and strategic plans can help planning organizations define operations objectives that reflect data that is available and the expertise of operations staff.
 The RAD-IT Planning Tab can be used to connect your region's objectives with your regional ITS architecture.
 If your regional ITS architecture does not include this connection, the links between the objectives and ARC-IT defined in this planning view may be used as a starting point.